 How much grant money is deposited into the EFA?

-Each parent would receive a minimum of $3,786 per student per year.
-This grant can total up to nearly $8,300 if the student is eligible for a free or reduced-price lunch, is a special education student who has an individualized education plan, or has other special needs.
+EFAs redirect the state portion of K-12 per-pupil funding, which is about $4,600 on average.
+The grant can total up to nearly $8,300 if the student is eligible for a free or reduced-price lunch, is a special education student who has an individualized education plan, or has other special needs.

 Who supports EFAs?

 New Hampshire parents strongly back EFAs – with broad support across racial groups, education levels, income and party affiliation.
 Morning Consult polling conducted in 2020 showed 71% of Granite Staters supported EFAs.
 In 2017, polling of registered voters showed overwhelming support for EFAs among New Hampshire school parents (+49 percentage points), low-income earners (+40), Democrats (+16) and Republicans (+37).

 Students across five states are receiving EFA money today, including in Arizona (since 2011), Florida (2013), Mississippi (2015), Tennessee (2015) and North Carolina (2017).

 The New Hampshire Department of Education estimates EFAs would save between $360 million and $393 million in taxpayer money over the next 10 years.

 Every New Hampshire child deserves a fair shot to succeed, no matter their background, their family’s income, or where they’re from.
 The best way to educate one child won’t necessarily work for another, which is why it’s crucial that families have the freedom to choose from a wide range of educational programs and providers.

 SUPPORT EQUALITY IN EDUCATIONAL OPPORTUNITIES FOR ALL NEW HAMPSHIRE STUDENTS